nikhitrivedi1/DQN/README.md

 Mnih and team developed the Deep Q Network (DQN) as a general solution for reinforcement learning agents in continuous environments with high dimensional sensory inputs and actions.
 Previous reinforcement learning agents have shown success in limited domains with handcrafted features and domains with low-dimensional state spaces, but have yet to show promise in the high dimensional space.
 The intent of the DQN is to pair the abilities of Deep Neural Networks to learn abstract representations of the data with 2 optimization techniques to hurdle over the instability obstacles that come with non-linear solvers in continuous reinforcement learning problems.
 Experience Replay and Fixed Q Targets are the techniques proposed by Mnih and team that provides stability of the learning process.

 ### Main Files to Look At:
-- 'Deep_Q_Learning_Moon.ipynb': notebook file containing training loop
+- `Deep_Q_Learning_Moon.ipynb`: notebook file containing training loop
-- 'Test_Env.ipynb': notebook file containing recording environment of trained lunar lander
+- `Test_Env.ipynb`: notebook file containing recording environment of trained lunar lander